chullman/tanda-chal-rails/README.md

 (**Requirements:** Postgresql server, most likely running locally)

 1. In cmd, run "bundle"
-2. Setup Figaro for environment variable setup
+2. Setup Figaro for environment variable setup:
   2. (a) In cmd, run "bundle exec figaro install"
   2. (b) In the resulting "config/application.yml" file, enter the following, substituting in your values